firebolt-db/godocs/docs/API-reference/index.md

  Use a Firebolt driver for the following:

-- **Simplified API access** &ndash; Manages authentication and request formatting, eliminating the need for manual API calls.
+- **Simplified API access** &ndash; Manage authentication and request formatting, eliminating the need for manual API calls.
 Requires only installation and basic configuration to connect and run SQL statements.
-- **Optimized performance** &ndash; Improves query processing and connection management for faster response times.
+- **Optimized performance** &ndash; Improve query processing and connection management for faster response times.
-- **Secure authentication** &ndash; Uses service accounts and industry-standard methods to ensure secure access.
+- **Secure authentication** &ndash; Use service accounts and industry-standard methods to ensure secure access.
-- **Cross language support** &ndash; Provides SDKs and drivers for multiple programming languages.

 Firebolt provides multiple drivers and SDKs.
 Refer to the following [driver documentation]({% link Guides/integrations/integrations.md %}) for installation instructions: